-For more information, or to speak to an employment expert today about your employment contracts and service agreements, call Gorvins Solicitors on 0161 930 5117, e-mail firstname.lastname@example.org or fill in our online enquiry form.
+For more information, or to speak to an expert about your employment contracts and service agreements, call Gorvins Solicitors on 0161 930 5117, e-mail firstname.lastname@example.org or fill in our online enquiry form.

-Whilst we appreciate the sense of keeping certain aspects of an employment relationship as informal as possible, the risk associated with not committing at least the key terms in writing, far outweighs the benefit of “keeping things simple”.
+Whilst we appreciate the sense in keeping certain aspects of an employment relationship as informal as possible, the risk associated with not committing at least the key terms in writing far outweighs the benefit of “keeping things simple”.

-Not committing employment terms in writing could mean an employee lawfully leaving your employment without giving notice, and then poaching all your customers, clients, business and staff.
-Similarly, without written terms dealing with things like holidays, sick pay, deductions from pay etc. could mean that you, as an employer, have far less freedom than you think in relation to your staff.
+Not committing employment terms in writing could mean an employee lawfully leaving your employment without giving notice and before poaching all your customers, clients, business or staff.
+Similarly, without written terms dealing with things like holidays, sick pay, deductions from pay and more, you could have far less freedom than you think concerning your staff.

 When drafting employment contracts, one size does not necessarily fit all.
-So we will work with you to ensure that you have employment documentation that is fit for purpose; containing all the detail you need to reflect your priorities for all levels of staff, and ensuring that it is drafted in plain common sense terms.
+That’s why we work with you to ensure your employment documentation is fit for purpose.
+With our help, your employment contracts will contain all the detail you need to reflect your priorities and will be drafted in plain common-sense terms.

 Imposing new contractual terms without seeking advice beforehand can carry the risk of unfair constructive dismissal claims or simply mean that the new terms will not be effective.
 Should you need advice about changing your existing employment terms, we can help and assist with any necessary consultation and implementation process.
 We will ensure this process is as hassle and stress-free as possible, for both you and your staff.